gideonthomasd/bspwm/README.md

 # bspwm

-Do plain arcolinuxd install - can be with nothing.
+Do plain arcolinuxd (can install nothing)

 tar -xzvf bspwm-tar.tar.gz.

 Do update.
+Run ./100... files and ./120 and .130.

-Do ./100 files.  sudo systemctl enable lightdm.
+sudo systemctl enable lightdm.

 Reboot.